menu icon

 • ½ cup hot water

-• 1 tbsp Thai curry paste (see notes)
+• 1 tablespoon Thai curry paste (see notes)

 • ½ cup natural peanut butter

-• 3 tbsp soy sauce (or tamari for gluten-free option)
+• 3 tablespoon soy sauce (or tamari for gluten-free option)

-• 2 tbsp rice wine vinegar (or lime juice)
+• 2 tablespoon rice wine vinegar (or lime juice)

-• 1 tbsp fresh ginger, grated or minced
+• 1 tablespoon fresh ginger, grated or minced

 • 2 cloves garlic, minced